King Kong (2005 film): Marketing

 The official marketing campaign commenced on 27 June 2005, with the online release of the teaser trailer first at the Volkswagen website at 8:45 p.m.
 EDT, then at 8:55 p.m.
 EDT across media outlets owned by NBCUniversal (the parent of Universal Studios), including NBC, Bravo, CNBC, and MSNBC.
-That trailer subsequently appeared in theatres attached to War of the Worlds, which opened on June 29.
+That trailer subsequently appeared in theaters attached to War of the Worlds, which opened on June 29.

 Jackson also published a series of 'Production Diaries', which chronicled the film's production.
 The diaries started shortly after the DVD release of The Return of the King as a way to give Jackson's The Lord of the Rings fans a glimpse of his next project.
 These diaries are edited into broadband-friendly installments of three or four minutes each.
 They consist of features that would normally be seen in a making-of documentary: a tour of the set, a roving camera introducing key players behind the scene, a peek inside the sound booth during last-minute dubbing, or Andy Serkis doing his ape movements in a motion capture studio.

 The release was followed by a novelisation of the film and a prequel novel entitled King Kong: The Island of the Skull, as well as a multi-platform video game, Peter Jackson's King Kong.
-The World of Kong: A Natural History of Skull Island, There a hardback book features artwork from Weta Workshop describing the film's fictional wildlife.
+Weta Workshop also released The World of Kong: A Natural History of Skull Island, a hardback book featuring artwork describing the film's fictional wildlife.

 Jackson has expressed his desire to remaster the film in 3D at some point in the future.
 Jackson was also seen shooting with a 3-D camera at times during the shoot of King Kong.